What is all the buzz about Charlie Bee?

 Today he owns and operates FrontRow Multimedia, a video production and marketing company based in New Braunfels, where he lives with wife Kaye, three little dogs and backyard chickens.

-Beekeeping is lifelong learning and Charlie is always picking up something new thanks to people like his mentor Al Friedle, who taught him every trick in the book, and other kind and helpful beekeepers like Chuck Reburn of Texas Honey Bee Farm, Mark and Thiên Gretchen of Gretchen Bee Ranch in Seguin, Texas, as well his good friend George Thomas.
+Beekeeping is lifelong learning and Charlie is always picking up something new thanks to people like his mentor Al Friedle, who taught him every trick in the book, and other kind and helpful beekeepers like Chuck Reburn, Mark and Thiên Gretchen of Gretchen Bee Ranch in Seguin, Texas, as well his good friend George Thomas.

-Today, Charlie serves as an elected area director of the Texas Beekeepers Association.
+Charlie is a past area director of the Texas Beekeepers Association.
 He is a volunteer mentor with the non-profit Hives for Heroes, and a regular guest speaker and presenter to groups and organizations all across Central Texas.